Statistical Inference for Policy Evaluation with Temporal Difference Learning: Discussion

 \section{Discussion}

-We develop high-probability convergence guarantees and Berry-Esseen bounds for TD learning with linear function approximation and $i.i.d.$ samples in a non-asymptotic manner.
+We develop high-probability convergence guarantees and Berry-Esseen bounds for TD learning with linear function approximation and $i.i.d.$ samples.
 We also propose an efficient way to construct a covariance estimator and derive its consistency rates.
 These results lead to a practicable methodology for constructing convex confidence sets for the target parameter, with its size vanishing at a parametric rate $O(T^{-1/2})$.
-An important direction for future research is to investigate whether the order $O(T^{-1/3})$ for the convergence speed of coverage rate in Theorem \ref{cor:confidence-region} are tight.
+An important direction for future research is to investigate whether the order $O(T^{-1/3})$ for the convergence speed of coverage rate in Theorem \ref{cor:confidence-region} is tight.
 Another interesting extension would be to derive specialized Berry-Esseen bounds for the sub-class of hyper-rectangles, where one would expect to find a better dependence on the dimension $d$ of the feature space, possibly of poly-logarithmic, as opposed to polynomial, order.

-We believe our analysis and results can be adapted or extended to cover other iterative algorithms, such as stochastic gradient descent and SA methods.
-Recent analyses \citep[see, e.g.,][]{sheshukova2025gaussianapproximationmultiplierbootstrap,samsonov2024gaussian} have demonstrated Berry-Esseen bounds for the convex distance (using an estimated variance and assuming i.i.d. data), as well as valid bootstrap schemes.
+Our analysis and results can be generalized to cover other iterative algorithms, such as stochastic gradient descent and stochastic approximation methods.
+In Appendix \ref{sec:sa.extension}, we describe conditions under which our bounds and rates apply to the output of a general linear stochastic approximation algorithm for i.i.d. data, a setting that has received attention in the recent literature \citep[see, e.g.,][]{sheshukova2025gaussianapproximationmultiplierbootstrap,samsonov2024gaussian}.

-\begin{ack} W. Wu and A. Rinaldo acknowledge partial support from the NIH under Grant R01NS121913.
-Gen Li was supported in part by the Chinese University of Hong Kong Direct Grant for Research.
-Y. Wei was supported in part by the NSF grants CCF-2106778, CCF-2418156 and CAREER award DMS-2143215.
-The authors thank Yang Peng for pointing us to Theorem \ref{thm:Hilbert-Freedman}. \end{ack}